 To graduate with a Bachelor’s degree from Ashoka University, students must pass courses that are broadly divided into three categories – Foundation Courses, Major Courses (including Interdisciplinary Majors) and Co-Curricular Courses.
-Each course carries credit points, and in order to earn their degree at the end of three years, students need to have accumulated a minimum of 100 credits, students pursuing an interdisciplinary major a minimum of 116 credits.
+Each course carries credit points, and in order to earn their degree at the end of three years, students pursuing a pure major need to have accumulated a minimum of 100 credits, students pursuing an interdisciplinary major a minimum of 116 credits.

-The course divisions and credits they need to acquire within three years are as follow:
+The course divisions and credits pure majors need to acquire within three years are as follows:

 9 Foundation Courses (36 credits)